 Secretary, Chuck Ross

-Chuck Ross was appointed as the Secretary of the Vermont Agency of Agriculture, Food, and Markets by Governor Peter Shumlin and took office in January of 2011.
-Prior to his current role as Secretary, he served for 16 years as the State Director U.S. Senator Patrick Leahy’s State Director for 16 years.
-Before joining Leahy’s staff, Ross was a farmer and legislator from Hinesburg, Vermont.
+Chuck Ross was appointed as the Secretary of the Vermont Agency of Agriculture, Food, and Markets in January 2011 by Governor Peter Shumlin.
+Prior to his role as Secretary, he served for 16 years as the State Director U.S. Senator Patrick Leahy, 6 years as a state legislator from Hinesburg, VT.

 Born in Burlington, Vermont, he graduated from the University of Vermont with a B.A. in Geography in 1978 and from the University of Washington with an M.A. in Geography in 1982.
 He resides in Hinesburg where he continues to help run the family farm with his brother and sister.

 Deputy Secretary, Jolinda LaClair